CRS PTA Committee and Volunteer Roles

 - Drafting materials as necessary to promote the community's positions

 - Community Service: The Community Service Committee organizes service projects that parents and students can participate in that provide much-needed help to the community beyond our school doors.
 Responsibilities include planning and publicizing service projects, soliciting volunteers and donations for various service projects, and coordinating service projects with intended beneficiaries.

-- Cultural Outreach: The committee plans and organizes the annual Multicultural Night event, celebrating the cultural heritage of all our Bobcats.
+- Cultural Outreach: The Committee plans and organizes the annual Multicultural Night event, celebrating the cultural heritage of all our Bobcats.

 - Parent Education and Resources: The Parent Education and Resources Committee promotes opportunities for CRS parents to come together to explore how to better understand and support children in elementary school.
-The committee sponsors gatherings where School Counselors or other relevant speakers lead discussions related to school and parenting.
-Responsibilities include planning and scheduling parent education events, publicizing events, setting up and moderating the events.
+The Committee sponsors gatherings where School Counselors or other relevant speakers lead discussions related to school and parenting.
+Responsibilities include planning and scheduling parent education events, publicizing events, and setting up and moderating the events.

 Individual Volunteer Positions